Law of Equity

 When deciding whether the claims are suitable, the CAT takes into account all matters it sees fit, including a number of specific matters:

-This definition has recently been interpreted by the Supreme Court, and applied by the CAT, in the Mastercard litigation, which made the following findings.
+This definition was recently interpreted by the Supreme Court, and applied by the CAT, in the Mastercard litigation, which made the following findings.

 It should be noted that the claimants in the Mastercard litigation already had a finding of breach of statutory duty in their favour which may have assisted their case for collective proceedings.